Multivariate Density Estimation via Variance-Reduced Sketching: Simulations and real data examples

 Recently, a series of studies have extended the matrix sketching technique to range estimation for high-order tensor structures, such as the Tucker structure (\cite{che2019randomized,sun2020low,minster2020randomized}) and the tensor train structure (\cite{al2023randomized,kressner2023streaming,shi2023parallel}).
 These studies developed specialized structures for sketching to reduce computational complexity while maintaining high levels of numerical accuracy in handling high-order tensors.

-Our goal in this paper is to develop a new sketching framework tailored to nonparametric estimation problems.
-Within this framework, multivariable functions are conceptualized as infinite-size matrices or tensors.
-In nonparametric estimation contexts, such as density estimation and nonparametric regression, the observed data are discrete samples from the multivariable population functions.
-Therefore, an additional step of generating matrices or tensors in function space becomes necessary.
-This process introduces a curse of dimensionality due to the randomness in sampling.
-Consequently, the task of constructing an appropriate sketching matrix in function spaces that effectively reduces this curse of dimensionality while maintaining satisfactory numerical accuracy in range estimation, poses a significant and intricate challenge.

-Previous work has explored randomized sketching techniques in specific nonparametric estimation problems.
-For instance, \cite{mahoney2011randomized} and \cite{raskutti2016statistical} utilized randomized sketching to solve unconstrained least squares problems. \cite{williams2000using} , \cite{rahimi2007random}, \cite{kumar2012sampling} and \cite{tropp2017fixed} improved Nystr{\"o}m method with randomized sketching techniques.
+Previous work has also explored randomized sketching techniques in specific estimation problems.
+For instance, \cite{mahoney2011randomized} and \cite{raskutti2016statistical} utilized randomized sketching to solve unconstrained least squares problems. \cite{williams2000using} , \cite{rahimi2007random}, \cite{kumar2012sampling} and \cite{tropp2017fixed} improved the Nystr{\"o}m method with randomized sketching techniques.
 Similarly, \cite{alaoui2015fast}, \cite{wang2017sketched}, and \cite{yang2017randomized} applied randomized sketching to kernel matrices in kernel ridge regression to reduce computational complexity.
-While these studies mark significant progress in the literature, they usually require extensive observation of the estimated function prior to employing the randomized sketching technique, in order to maintain acceptable accuracy.
+While these studies mark significant progress in the literature, they usually require extensive sampling or evaluation of the estimated function to employing the randomized sketching technique, in order to maintain acceptable accuracy.
 This step would be significantly expensive for the higher-dimensional setting.
-Notably, \cite{hur2023generative} and subsequent studies \cite{tang2022generative,peng2023generative,chen2023combining,tang2023solving} addressed the issues by taking the variance of data generation process into the creation of sketching for high-dimensional tensor estimation.
-This sketching technique allows for the direct estimation of the range of a tensor with reduced sample complexity in finite dimensions, rather than dealing with the full tensor.
+Notably, \cite{hur2023generative} and subsequent studies \cite{tang2022generative,ren2023high,peng2023generative,chen2023combining,tang2023solving} aaddressed these issues by incorporating the variance of the data generation process into the design of sketching techniques for high-dimensional tensor estimation.
+This sketching technique allows for the direct estimation of the range of a tensor with reduced sample complexity, rather than directly estimating the full tensor.